Agrippina Landing at Brundisium with the Ashes of Germanicus: Description

-Agrippina Landing in Brundisium with the Ashes of Germanicus is a 641/2 x 941/2 oil on canvas painting.
+Agrippina Landing in Brundisium with the Ashes of Germanicus is a 641/2 x 941/2 oil-on-canvas painting.
 West's painting depicts the events from the beginning of Tacitus' third book as read to him by his client, the Archbishop of York, Dr. Robert Drummond.
 She has just arrived in Italy with her children, holding the ashes of her husband the assassinated hero of the Roman Republic.
 She takes her place in front of the crowd of mourners to lead the procession.
 Agrippina's likeness is derived from classical friezes found on the Ara Pacis Augustae and other various funeral steles.
 She was to embody civic virtue and self-restraint.

 West meticulously arranges the buildings in the painting's background to recall those of Robert Adam's Ruins of the Palace of the Emperor Diocletian, at Spalato, in Dalmatia, publicized only a few years prior with funding by the Society of Dilettanti.
 Robert Adam was an archaeologist who visited the site of Diocletian's Palace to study the architecture in-person and recreate it.

 History

 Dr. Drummond read Tacitus to West over dinner one evening with his own commentary on events, which West depicted in his work.
 West was enthused for the project as he himself was a neoclassicist.
 The work was unveiled in 1768 to great approval from King George III.
 This occurs during a propaganda war in the royal court between members with influence over the king's mother, Princess Augusta, to which the work owes its sudden popularity.
 Agrippina publicly draws analogies between the grieving widow at Brundisium and the mother of King George III.
 Agrippina's grief at Brundisium was an obscure story in the history of art before this.

 The historical precision of Agrippina impressed King George III enough he commissioned West for a painting himself (The Departure of Regulus from Rome).
 The work would eventually find a place in the Royal Academy's inaugural exhibition in 1769.
 West would continue producing paintings for the king over the coming years, numbering some sixty in all.

 Agrippina was a renowned model of noble grief in eighteenth-century neoclassical art.
 Conventions changed going into the Victorian period, however, with more expressive renderings of grief coming into vogue than that established by West.

+It was displayed at the Exhibition of 1768 held by the Society of Artists in Spring Gardens.
 The painting was later gifted to Yale University Art Gallery by Louis M. Rabinowitz where it remains today.